How To Get Doctors To Listen When You're Being 'Hysterical'

 Equip yourself with evidence and knowledge

 Try to be specific and objective as you present your evidence and ask your doctor to do the same.
 A symptom diary can be really useful to give them a clear picture of what’s been going on and how long it’s been going on for, as well as any triggers or patterns.
 If you suspect a particular condition, don’t be afraid to mention this and explain your reasoning.
 Doing a bit of research in advance can help you to feel better equipped to steer this conversation but, obviously, proceed with caution.
-The internet is a wonderful place and Dr Google absolutely has a role to play, but stick to reputable sources like NHS.uk, patient.info and NICE.org.uk, as well as medical royal colleges and healthcare charities, and take care not to fall down any misinformation rabbit holes.
+The internet is a wonderful place and Dr Google absolutely has a role to play, but stick to reputable government sources, as well as medical colleges and healthcare charities, and take care not to fall down any misinformation rabbit holes.

 Rule out the worst-case scenarios